NikyMartin/EPNM_API/README.md

 # Cisco EPN Manager API Examples

-This project contains examples on how to use Cisco EPN Manager API covering multiple uses cases from inventory retrieval to service provisioning (since not all information are exposed via API, some scripts will directly connect to the Cisco EPN Manager Oracle database to fill the gap).
+This project contains examples on how to use Cisco EPN Manager API, covering multiple uses cases from inventory retrieval to service provisioning (since not all information are exposed via API, some scripts will directly connect to the Cisco EPN Manager Oracle database to fill the gap).

-If you are new to Cisco EPN Manager, following is an extract from the Cisco EPN Manager datasheet
+If you are new to the product, following is an extract from the Cisco EPN Manager datasheet

-# What Cisco EPN Manager is
+# What is Cisco EPN Manager

 ### Product overview